hyphanet/website/README.md

 the rabbit network image is copyright Gerard Krol, dual licensed CC-BY 4.0/GPLv2+ the freenetwork background image is copyright Gerard Krol, dual licensed CC-BY 4.0/GPLv2+

 Finally there is the generate.py script which is MIT licensed (just so it is as compatible as possible).
+The MIT license can be found at http://opensource.org/licenses/MIT

 assets/css/animations.min.css is copyright 2014, Joe Mottershaw but does not contain a license.
 See TODO

 Some of the icons from ionicons may be licensed CC BY 4.0.

 assets/js/jquery.isotope.js : GPLv3

+This README.md is copyright Gerard Krol, licensed GFDL/CC-BY-SA 4.0/GPLv2+

 So what would the license on the generated files be?
 The HTML pages are GDFL (stronger than MIT).
 All other files retain their own licenses.
 It would however not be possible to create a unified whole of the software as the GPLv3 and the GDFL are not compatible.